MA Clinical Psychology, Post-Master in Systemic Psychotherapy

 One of the things I have long admired is how we humans can grow and develop in the midst of challenging life experiences.
 As a psychotherapist, I feel privileged to be able to help people to master their difficulties through making contact with strengths and resources, both in themselves and in their environment.

 After I finished my Master in clinical psychology and pedagogic psychology in Switzerland, I completed additional training in systemic psychotherapy.
 I have worked with a wide range of clients, including those suffering from eating disorders, depression, burnout, and anxiety.
 This work has taken place in different settings, including individual, couples, and family therapy.
-Additionally to working with clients, I provide training to therapists around topics such as resource oriented psychotherapy, resilience and burnout.
-Please see my curriculum vitae to learn more about my professional background.
+Additionally to working with clients, I provided training to therapists around topics such as resource oriented psychotherapy, resilience and burnout.

 In addition to my systemic background, I am experienced in working with cognitive-behavioral therapy and different methods such as genogram work, timeline and gestalt approaches.
 One important perspective in my work is that it is deeply collaborative – I believe that working together is an essential ingredient in finding creative and positive solutions.
 Another important perspective is that I understand problems not only as obstacles to overcome, but also as invitations to grow and adapt in new ways.